julienXX/Sideburns.eu/_posts/2010-02-25-how-I-pimped-my-textmate.markdown

 The [Minimap](http://julianeberius.github.com/Textmate-Minimap/ "Minimap") plugin brings a drawer with a zoomed-out view of your code a la [Sublime Text](http://www.sublimetext.com/ "Sublime Text").

+[Ack in project](http://github.com/protocool/ack-tmbundle/tree/master) is a speedy search tool based on ack which gives you clickable results.
+Super nice!

 Other plugins worth trying are [XMLMate](http://ditchnet.org/xmlmate/) and [TMCodeBrowser](http://www.cocoabits.com/TmCodeBrowser/) for easy XML and code browsing.

+Don't forget the [GetBundles](http://svn.textmate.org/trunk/Review/Bundles/GetBundles.tmbundle/) to manage your bundles.

 For the aesthetics pimping, I use is the [Monokai](http://www.monokai.nl/blog/2006/07/15/textmate-color-theme/ "Monokai") color scheme, [Github Web Preview](http://github.com/kneath/github_textmate_preview "Github Web Preview") and the green moleskine [icon and splash screen](http://jason-evers.com/code/code-like-i-do).